orchidsoftware/orchid.software/source/en/docs/quickstart-sort-filter-table.md

     }),
  ```

-After that, an icon will open next to the column name opening the text field, setting its value in which you can filter the results.
+After that, an icon will open next to the column name, opening the text field, setting its value in which you can filter the results.

-> **Please note.** Such an expression will be performed by `sql` with `like` filtering, in order for the search to be case-insensitive you need to check the database encoding.
+> **Please note.** Such an expression will be performed by `sql` with `like` filtering.
+In order for the search to be case-insensitive, you need to check the database encoding.

 Now our table has some interactivity and helps the user find information faster.
 For a detailed acquaintance and to create complex filters, it is necessary to familiarize yourself with the [Filtering](/en/docs/filters) section.